-As countries continue to shift their maritime transport sector towards a low-carbon future, the International Climate Initiative (IKI) in collaboration with the International Maritime Organization (IMO) and Partnerships in Environmental Management for the Seas of East Asia (PEMSEA) propose to assist them through the preparation of a five-year, EUR 15 million project entitled ‘Reducing Maritime Transport Emissions in East and Southeast Asian Countries’ (Blue Solutions).
+As countries continue to shift their maritime transport sector towards a low-carbon future, the International Climate Initiative (IKI) in collaboration with the IMO and Partnerships in Environmental Management for the Seas of East Asia (PEMSEA) propose to assist them through the preparation of a five-year, EUR 15 million project entitled “Reducing Maritime Transport Emissions in East and Southeast Asian Countries” or “Blue Solutions” in short.

-On 28 June 2021, the kick-off meeting for the regional project was organized with the following
+The kick-off meeting for the regional project was organized on 28 June 2021 with the following

-- To lay the groundwork for the succeeding bilateral meetings with countries that will take place in the months of July-August 2021
+- To lay the groundwork for the succeeding bilateral meetings with countries; and

 - To seek feedback, respond to questions, and generate expressions of support and interest for the project.